Trusted

 Different types of cryptocurrency transactions and their tax implications

-In the U.S., the taxation of cryptocurrency is based on a 2014 IRS ruling that categorizes cryptocurrencies as capital assets, much like stocks or bonds, rather than traditional currency, such as dollars or euros.
+In the U.S., cryptocurrency is taxed based on a 2014 IRS ruling that categorizes it as capital assets, much like stocks or bonds, rather than traditional currency, such as dollars or euros.

 Many other governments also classify crypto assets as capital assets.
 The IRS likely chose to treat cryptocurrency as a capital asset because most people view it as an investment.
 This means that gains on capital assets held for investment purposes are subject to taxation.